What are Bulk Carrier Ships?

 IMO Recognition and Vessel Requirements

-Although bulk carriers have been employed since the 1850s, their appropriate definition and interpretation can be found in the SOLAS Convention – year 1999.
-However, over the years various other interpretations have also been added to the official definition, which are now being employed quite effectively.
+Although bulk carriers have been employed since the 1850s, their appropriate definition and interpretation can be found in the SOLAS Convention of 1999.
+However, over the years various other interpretations have also been added to the official definition, which is now being employed quite effectively.

-In terms of capacitances, bulk vessels can carry a maximum cargo of about 4, 00,000 DWT.
-The vessels are further sub-divided into six major classes based on their cargo carrying capacitance and the important marine channels through which they can easily pass.
-The various classes of bulk cargo vessels in the descending order of cargo capacitance can be elaborated as under:
+Bulk vessels can carry a maximum cargo of about 4, 00,000 DWT.
+The vessels are further subdivided into six major classes based on their cargo-carrying capacity and the marine channels through which they can pass.
+The various classes of bulk cargo vessels in the descending order of cargo capacity can be elaborated as under:

 bulk carrier

-Apart from these major classifications, there are several other classifications applicable to certain specific navigation channels.
-These vessel classifications however do not form a part of the international shipping domain but are restricted to certain geographical shipping arenas.
+Apart from these major classifications, there are other classifications applicable to certain specific navigation channels.
+These vessel classifications, however, do not form a part of the international shipping domain but are restricted to certain geographical shipping arenas.

-In order to bring about a better quality to the cargo ship, it has been proposed that these vessels be built according to Common Structural Rules or CSR.
-Vessels that are built according to the CSR specifications are annotated with the CSR notation, which helps to boost the vessel’s credibility in the global sector.
+To enhance their safety and stability, it has been proposed that bulk carriers be built according to Common Structural Rules or CSR.
+Vessels built according to the CSR specifications are annotated with the CSR notation, which helps boost the vessel’s credibility in the global sector.

-Similarly the vessels are also required to undertake the ESP (Enhanced Survey Program) as a part of the SOLAS Convention rules.
-The ESP mainly involves a thorough monitoring and checking of the hulls of these types of ships.
+Similarly, the vessels are also required to undertake the ESP (Enhanced Survey Program) as a part of the SOLAS Convention rules.
+The ESP mainly involve monitoring and checking the hulls.

 Do you have info to share with us ?
 Suggest a correction